What you need to know before that croaky phone call…

 Eskimos have, it is said, 200 words to describe the different types of snow.
 The British have a similar number to describe not going to work: pulling a sickie, swinging the lead, bunking off, having a duvet day, as well as the plain vanilla description: skiving.
 I mustn’t forget my wife’s personal favourite: business development.
 Our creativity for thinking up euphemisms for taking unauthorised time off work is matched only by our propensity for bizarre excuses to explain unauthorised absence.

 A recent Price Waterhouse survey of 1,190 people reported one in three people admitted to having lied to take sick leave, costing British business up to £32 billion a year.
-Most people skived off because they were bored or depressed.
+Most people skived off because they were bored or fed up.
 In many cases they didn’t see it as being dishonest because they thought they were owed it by their employer for having worked hard.
 For 21 per cent of respondents, family was the real reason behind pretending to be ill, emphasising the importance of flexible work practices as a means of reducing absenteeism.

 Illness was the most common excuse given and some people admitted faking symptoms around the office in preparation for pulling a sickie.
 It reminds me of a friend’s father (now sadly deceased) who would, every now and then, get a flare up of the “old malaria” and have to take a couple of days off, much to the bemusement of his employers in St Albans (he had, of course, contracted malaria whilst in the Army on duty in the Far East during the War and, apparently, it does recur every now and then).
 If I remember correctly (and probably not, because my memory isn’t what it was these days) Bridget Jones’ method for taking a sickie was to announce she had an appointment with her gynaecologist.
 That ensured no further questions would be forthcoming from her, male, boss.